JiriCagis/UnitTestingTutorial/README.md

 </ul>
 <h3>Prime numbers</h3>
 <div>
-   Second part of project is focus on refactoring code mathematic library contains method generate primes.
+   Second part of project is focuses on refactoring code mathematic library contains a method generate primes.
-   For generate primes is use algorithm Sieve of Eratothemes.
+   For generate primes is use the algorithm Sieve of Eratothemes.
 To better understanding how work algorithm.
-Primes are numbers divisible only number one and itself, but number must be greater than number one.
+Primes are numbers divisible only number one and itself, but a number must be greater than the number one.
 Change code was need, because into library was add method for get primes return instead array numbers list numbers and previous method is now deprecated.
-Moreover code algorithm was write in procedual style and illegibly.
+Moreover code the algorithm was write in procedual style and illegibly.
 </div>
 <br>
 <b>Refactoring</b>
 <ol>
-   <li>Hide method generateArray() set permission private.</li>
+   <li>Hide method a generateArray() set permission private.</li>
    <li>Copy code from generateArray to method generate and remove method generateArray.</li>
    <li>Rename variable (f --> isPrime).</li>
    <li>Collapse loops for place result to list.</li>